Green Snake (1993 film): Plot

-In another heavy storm, a flood ravaged the village.
-White Snake and Green Snake helps to vanquish the flood and are helped by Fat-hoi, whom they remembered from the forest.
-After the flood is gone, White Snake and Green Snake tend to the medical needs of the villagers and they've become greatly respected.
-However, slowly, Green Snake is starting to envy White Snake and is beginning to yearn for the affections of a human, often using Hsui Xien as an experiment.
+In another heavy storm, a flood ravages the village.
+White Snake and Green Snake help vanquish the flood and are helped by Fat-hoi, whom they remembered from the forest.
+After the flood is gone, White Snake and Green Snake tend to the medical needs of the villagers and become greatly respected.
+However, slowly, Green Snake starts to envy White Snake and yearn for the affections of a human, often using Hsui Xien as an experiment.
 Though she catches them multiple times, White Snake usually shrugs this off.
 One day while teaching, Hsui Xien spontaneously comes back to see White Snake but instead sees a large reptilian tail in their bathing room.
 He escapes and becomes paranoid of the symbolic snake-related objects in the village because of the Dragon Boat Festival.
-Drunk from gifts from the villagers, White Snake and Green Snake takes advantage and lies to him so it seemed as if he was hallucinating.
+Drunk from gifts from the villagers, White Snake and Green Snake take advantage and lie to him to seem as if he was hallucinating.

 Because the festival is near, White Snake pushes Green Snake to leave the village knowing that the Xionghuang wine consumed only on this day will make Green Snake reveal her true form (due to her inexperience).
 Green Snake sulks, rebelling to leave because of her envy towards White Snake and Hsui Xien.
 The night of the festival, White Snake drags an obviously-scared Hsui Xien to drink the Xionghuang wine together.
 Since he already suspects his wife is a snake, Hsui Xien instead secretly dumps the wine into their pond where Green Snake was hiding; White Snake was not able to prevent Hsui Xien from seeing Green Snake's true form and he dies from shock.
 They are interrupted by the Taoist and his two apprentices again, which White Snake dispose of hastily.
 She decides to go to Kwun Lun Mountain to obtain the Lin-Chi Herb to bring him back to life, but because it is guarded by a Holy Crane, Green Snake decides to help out of guilt.
 Fat-hoi notices their presences and immediately follows them.
 After obtaining the Lin-Chi Herb, White Snake leaves Green Snake to fight against Fat-hoi but she is quickly defeated and is about to be captured in a cauldron.
 Meanwhile White Snake restores Hsui Xien and they consummate their relationship.